-- To Students ability to understand the concept of community and settlement evolution and the built environment as influenced by Socio-economic, Cultural, Environmental and Technical factors. - Ability to provide a sensitive approach to the design of the built environment taking into account the above-mentioned factors.
+- CO1 Ability to understand the concept of community and settlement evolution and the built environment as influenced by Socio-economic, Cultural, Environmental and Technical factors. - CO2 Ability to provide a sensitive approach to the design of the built environment taking into account the above-mentioned factors. - CO3 Conduct surveys of various types. - CO4 Prepare Development Plan of the Rural area, in consideration of alternative scenarios compatible with the existing status.